kayeenn/In-Touch/README.md

 # In-Touch
-Project of the discipline of Web technology
+Project of the discipline Web-Technologies

 ### Here is layout of our project on figma: